AditiNahar/Hello-World/README.md

 # Hello-World

 Hi all,
-I want to switch into software testing, lease help me with some projects to start with.
+I want to switch into software testing, please help me with some projects to start with.